 The second method is simple and very easy to setup.
 For every group in your helpdesk, you can turn on the "Automatic Ticket Assignment" option and everything will take care of itself.
 The tickets will get distributed to all agents in the group, in round-robin order.
 That way, every agent has equal number of tickets to answer.

 All you need to do is go to Admin → Groups, open up the group for which you want to turn on round-robin assignment, and click on the Automatic radio button.

 You can find detailed instructions on how to do this here.

 Turning on "Do-Not-Disturb" mode

 Your tickets are now automatically assigned to the group and your job just became easier.
 But, there could be several instances when an agent might want to say no to more tickets, like while being preoccupied with an important ticket at hand, or while speaking to someone over the phone.

 To make sure there is enough control on their side, Freshservice lets agents make themselves as "Available" and "Not Available" whenever they want.
 All they need to do is click on the Green icon on the top right corner of the screen, next to their profile picture.
 The icon will turn red indicating that they are not ready to take more tickets.

-Note: You need to use either the Dispatch'r to initially assign tickets to the group, or do the same when you set up your support email.
+Note: You need to use either the Workflow Automator or Dispatch'r to initially assign tickets to the group, or do the same when you set up your support email.
 If not, the auto-assign feature will not work.
 This functionality only works with the round-robin function and doesn't exclude the agent from manually assigned tickets.